LaurenAlfaro/angular-firebase/README.md

 ## Build and run

+### Production environment

-Run `grunt serve` and open http://localhost:9090 in your browser.
+Run `grunt serve` and open http://localhost:9000 in your browser.

+### Development environment

+Run `grunt serve:dev` and open http://localhost:9001 in your browser.

+### Documentation

+Run `grunt docs` and open http://localhost:9002 in your browser.